cmd-AJ/lab8-db2/README.md

 This script reads data from a CSV file (sup.csv) and imports it into a MongoDB collection called sup in the lab8 database.
 It uses bulk operations for efficient insertion.

 Features
-Reads a CSV file and parses each row.
+- Reads a CSV file and parses each row.

-Converts certain fields to int or float types.
+- Converts certain fields to int or float types.

-Performs a bulk insert into MongoDB for efficiency.
+- Performs a bulk insert into MongoDB for efficiency.

-Loads MongoDB connection details securely from a .env file.
+- Loads MongoDB connection details securely from a .env file.

 Requirements
-Python 3.7+
+- Python 3.7+

-MongoDB instance
+- MongoDB instance

-sup.csv
+- sup.csv

 Installation
 Clone the repository or copy the script to your project directory.

-Install required Python packages:

-bash
-Copy
-Edit
-pip install python-dotenv pymongo
+Install required Python packages: pip install python-dotenv pymongo
 Create a .env file in the project directory with your MongoDB connection URL: